 Since the fall of Fujimori in 2000, we have played a key role in exposing the problems associated with extractive industries, particularly in the mining sector.
 The report of the PSG parliamentary delegation to the Río Blanco mine, owned by the British company Monterrico Metals, was instrumental in defending the rights of peasant communities in northern Peru.
 As a result of PSG involvement, local communities won an important out-of-court settlement compensating them for human rights violations.

 The president of the Peru Support Group is Baroness Coussins, a crossbencher in the House of Lords with a background in equality campaigning and corporate social responsibility.
-The vice-president is Rosemary Thorp, emeritus fellow at the Oxford University Latin American Centre, specialist in economic inequality and former chair of Oxfam GB.
+The vice-president is Rosemary Thorp, emeritus fellow of Saint Anthony’s College, Oxford University, specialist in economic inequality and former chair of Oxfam GB.

 The elected steering committee provides advice and oversight and comprises:

 The Peru Support Group is an independent, non-profit organisation currently funded by CAFOD, our members and volunteer fundraisers.